The Buildings in The Mill area

 Even though it was a brick-built building, the history of Rickford Cottage gives hints that it may not have been in the best condition, and by 1911 the cottage had been demolished.
 It does not appear on the 1911 census, or on the 1915 OS map.
 Perhaps it was purchased by Frederick Young of The Old Mill House before being demolished.
 Whatever happened, if there are any remains, then they are now somewhere beneath the garden of The Old Mill House.

-Located between The Old Mill House and Rickford House, this house was built fairly recently.
+Located between The Old Mill House and Rickford House, this house was built c1970.
+It was bought in 2019 by the owners of Millstream House, Fox Corner.

 Olive Cottage (now Windleberry Cottage)